bjodah/finitediff/README.rst

 License
 =======
-Open Source.
-Released under the very permissive "simplified (2-clause) BSD license".
-See LICENSE.txt for further details.
+The source code is Open Source and is released under the very permissive `"simplified (2-clause) BSD license" <https://opensource.org/licenses/BSD-2-Clause>`_.
+See `LICENSE <LICENSE>`_ for further details.

 Authors